chinm4/Ramp-Interview/README.md

 **Expected:** In steps 6 and 8, toggled transaction kept the same value it was given in step 2 _(E.g. Social Media Ads Inc is unchecked)_

 **Actual:** In steps 6 and 8, toggled transaction lost the value given in step 2. _(E.g. Social Media Ads Inc is checked again)_

+  - The way I solved this bug was by first tracking where input checkbox updates the approved.
+So first it starts at the checkbox itself which chancges the checked value and passes the value through onChange back to TransactionPane file which awaits consumerSetTransactionApproval using the transaction.id, and the newValue boolean.
+Which gets passed to the index.tsx Transactions file where it setTransactionApproval by using fetchWithoutCache.
+Here I realized that when I was testing it was only updating the change made on the first instance of All Employees and after that whenever you made a change it never saved to the filters and All Employees always resets back to original when you change filters.
+So, I looked at the useCustomFetch to see what fetch wihtout cache was doing under the hood and I realized the problem was with the cache because never actually fetches without the cache and the cache is never cleared.
+So I added clearCacheByEndpoint(['paginatedTransactions', 'transactionsByEmployee']) which at each checkbox update it will clear the cache so that on the next load of each transaction it can read the updated value instead of the prior calue from the cache.

 ## Submission